More than 1,200 sexual assault survivors helped since 2023.

 They can put you in touch with local resources and organizations that can help in your healing journey.

-What are the Elements of Sexual Assault?
+What are the Elements of Sexual Assault in the First-Degree Criminal Charges?

 For a criminal case to be brought against an attacker, the prosecution must prove the elements of the sexual assault crime.
 While the elements of sexual assault will vary depending on state law, the essential elements include the following: